jswank/gister/README.md

 ```

 A binary, `gister` and a manual page are created.
 This binary can be
-installed on any compatible platform and, for normal operation, the
+installed on any compatible platform.
-`git` toolchain does not have to be installed in order for it to work.

 Authentication